 Fit and Comfort

-Fit can impact how effective a mask can be at doing its job and whether or not your little one tolerates or enjoys wearing the mask.
-Three primary things influence the fit and overall comfort of a kids' mask: 1) the ear straps, 2) a moldable nose piece, and 3) what we call a chin shelf.
-After much testing, we think some of the best masks offer moldable nose parts, a chin shelf, and adjustable ear straps.
+The overall fit of a mask impacts how effective it can be at doing its job and whether or not your child tolerates or voluntarily wears the mask.
+Three main features influence a mask's fit and comfort the ear straps, a moldable nose piece, and what we call a chin shelf.
+After much testing, we think some of the best masks offer all three.

 Adjustable ear straps help create a more custom fit that allows the mask to fit more faces than it would with a stationary ear strap.
-In our tests, users liked the adjustable straps because they were thinner, less noticeable, more comfortable, and let the user adjust the mask as tight or loose as desired.
+In our tests, users liked the adjustable straps because they were thinner, less noticeable, more comfortable, and let them adjust the mask as tight or loose as desired.
 This feature also prevented the need for a mask with fabric covering from ear to ear and instead only covers the area right around the mouth, which can be cooler and less claustrophobic to some kids.
 We also like that the adjustability helps provide some distance between the mask and your mouth.

 Beyond the features relate to fit and comfort, we think there are a handful of other features to consider before making a purchase.
-Without getting into a discussion on the efficacy of masks or their level of protection, we do think it is a good idea to look for masks that include the ability to add a filter and potentially have a valve component for easier breathing.
+Without getting into a discussion on the efficacy of masks or their level of protection, we think it is a good idea to look for masks that include the ability to add a filter and potentially have a valve component for easier breathing.

 A variety of activated-carbon filters on the market provide more protection against airborne particles than going sans filter.
 Whether or not they can protect you from specific viruses is still being tested.
 Nevertheless, we prefer masks with additional layers of filtration.
 Most of the masks in this review include a filter pocket, and many came with multiple disposable filters as part of the purchase.